From Sega Retro

-The Sega 32X (スーパー32X) codenamed Project Mars, is a hardware add-on to the Sega Mega Drive created by Sega.
+The Sega 32X, codenamed Mars during development, is a hardware add-on to the Sega Mega Drive created by Sega.
 It is the second of two major add-ons for the system, the other being the Sega Mega-CD, and was released worldwide in late 1994.

 As an aside, the 32X's video encoder is of a slightly higher build quality than those usually found in later iterations of the Mega Drive, potentially resulting in a slightly clearer image when playing Mega Drive titles.